AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md

 See [Add an SSL certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md) for more details.

-A similar message is also provided on the **IP Allow List** and the **Environments** pages for environments that have pre-existing CDN configurations for IP allow lists or custom domain names.
+A similar message is also provided on the **IP Allow List** and the **Environments** pages for environments that have pre-existing CDN configurations for IP Allow Lists or custom domain names.